Lower School Curriculum

 Through art history and self-expression, students will create works using a variety of mediums.
 In particular, at this grade, level students will learn about the Elements of Color and be able to communicate their ideas using them; understand the visual arts in relation to history and culture; reflect upon and critique the merits of their own work and the work of others; and make connections between the visual arts and other disciplines.
 Art meets twice a week in the art studio.

 Art: Fifth Grade

 This is a studio art course in which art history provides an introduction to each art project, and an inspiration for the students.
 Drawing, painting, printmaking, ceramics and sculpture, as well as mixed media, are central to each student’s experience.
 While art history and the exposure to various mediums of expression are at the center of the students’ work; art theories regarding color and design are also integrated into their projects.
 Student artwork is continually displayed throughout the school.
 The annual All School Student Art Show at Stony Brook University and the Young Illustrators Challenge, in which student art work from around the region is judged, are two centerpieces for our year as well.
 Students have one block period for art and one class period each week.

-Music: Second Grade
+Music: First and Second Grades

 Students attend music class twice a week and participate in both our choral and instrumental programs.
-Chorus is an important aspect of our music curriculum, as it fosters a sense of community, responsibility and teamwork.
-Students perform in the winter and spring concert each year and develop skills such as following a conductor, pitch matching and concert etiquette.
+Chorus is an important aspect of our music curriculum, as it fosters a sense of community, responsibility, and teamwork.
+Students perform in the winter and spring concert each year and develop skills such as following a conductor, pitch-matching, and concert etiquette.